atomaszewicz/X-Files/RStudio/Analysis.md

 In summary, we have created two new columns, one which logs whether the previous and current episodes are *motw* shows, and one with the difference in score between those two.
 For example: episode 2 is rated 8.3 and is **not** a *motw* episode, while episode 3 is rated 8.7 and **is** a *motw* episode, so the two columns read 'N->Y' and '0.4'.
 From now on we will drop the arrow and simply refer to these transitions with the two letters (in our example 'NY').

 Throughout the series the YN and NY transitions occur 36 times each, NN 39 times, and YY 89 times.
-Though there are 125 *motw* and 76 *mytharc*, it is still surprising how few NN occurances there are, but it shows that 50% of *mytharc* episodes are sandwiched between two *motw* episodes (we will come back to this later).
+Though there are 125 *motw* and 76 *mytharc*, where over 50% of *mytharc* episodes are sandwiched between two *motw* episodes.

 Unsuprsingly the difference in score between episodes of the same type are very small.
 Both NN and YY have a median difference of 0, and average difference of -0.09 and -0.04 respectively.
 It is interesting that they are both negative, but since we are adding many positive and negative values it is likely not significant (I won't investiagte this to keep my promise of this being a short project).